radbirb/Short-FedoraKDE-Tips/README.md

 Reboot.

-Cuda drivers for people who need them: (an end user usually wouldn't really need them, so don't worry about just skipping this)
+CUDA drivers for people who need them: (an end user usually wouldn't really need them, so don't worry about just skipping this)

 `sudo dnf install xorg-x11-drv-nvidia-cuda`

 NOTE: I don't use Nvidia, nor am I very well versed in Nvidia on Linux, but the above should work for *most* people with 900+ series cards.

 # Optional "debloating" steps:*
-The Fedora KDE spin is intentionally meant to ship with mostly *only* KDE software, and sometimes, some of the stuff it ships are not needed by most, and are perfectly safe for removal.
+The Fedora KDE spin is intentionally meant to ship with mostly *only* KDE software, and sometimes some of the stuff it ships is not needed by most, and is perfectly safe for removal.

 **Remove ALL of the Akonadi suite** (includes KMail, Kontact, Korganiser): ``sudo dnf rm kf5-akonadi-*``